kumar-selvakumaran/ML_in_cplusplus_journey/learning_chunks/opecv_cpp_notes/README.md

 2. cv::MAT object consists of a header containing matrix details like matrix dimention details, storing method, pixel value array address.

-3. using the copy constructor () / list intializer {} / assigment = will only copy header. i.e. in the below code, all 3 objects A, B, C point to the same pixel matrix.
+3. using the copy constructor () / list intialization {} / assigment = will only copy header. i.e. in the below code, all 3 objects A, B, C point to the same pixel matrix.

 ```cpp
 Mat A, C;